Do You Need to Earth a Kitchen Sink? (WE TRIED IT OUT!)

 Necessity for Earthing a Kitchen Sink:

-Earthing a kitchen sink is an important safety measure that should not be overlooked.
-The reason for earthing is to provide protection against electric shocks from faulty wiring or appliances.
+Earthing a kitchen sink is a crucial safety precaution that must not be neglected.
+The primary purpose of earthing is to safeguard against electric shocks that may arise from defective wiring or malfunctioning appliances.

 Types of Electrical Wiring Connections